VR-25/acc/README.md

 # This is an alternative to capacity_offset.
 # It tells acc whether the battery capacity reported by Android should be updated every few seconds to reflect the actual value from the battery management system.
 # Most users would prefer this over capacity_offset.
-# It's more powerful, but has a cosmetic nuisance: delays in charging status reports.
+# It's more powerful, but has a cosmetic nuisance: small delays (seconds) in charging status reports.
 # Such inconvenience is not a bug, nor can it be eliminated at this point.
+# accd manages this setting dynamically.

 # cooldown_temp (ct) #
 # Temperature (°C) at which the cooldown cycle starts.